keishinkickback/notifycenter-lua/README.md

 luarocks install notifycenter
 ```

-Notify Center resuires luacurl, so if you do not have
+Notify Center requires luacurl, so if you do not have
 ```bash
 luarocks install luacurl
 ```